tv2-oss/bifrost-gateway-controller/README.md

 Another essential argument for keeping the composition logic internal to the *cloud-gateway-controller* is to support day-2 operational concerns in the controller.
-While the current implementation of the *cloud-gateway-controller* primarily is based on templates, the design allows for implementation of operational concerns such as code-based non-disruptive upgrades of gateway implementation.
-This will not always be possible with a Helm or Crossplane-composition based implementation.
+When operational concerns call for updates that are non-trivial, e.g. where the order of operations become important, a template-based solution is often not sufficient.
+E.g. when we renew a TLS certificate, we want to create the new certificate and associate it with our infrastructure before discarding the old certificate.
+Handling the composition internally in the *cloud-gateway-controller* allow us to implement such operational concerns with dedicated code and thus without network downtime.

 ## User Journeys